nvande/unit-conversion-frontend/README.md

-# Getting Started with Create React App
+Backend repo available here: https://github.com/nvande/unit-conversion-api Live demo online via Github Pages here: https://nvande.github.io/unit-conversion-frontend/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Unit Conversion Frontend App

-## Available Scripts
+This is a React Typescript front-end application to consume the Unit Conversion API.

 In the project directory, you can run: